Paul Pelosi bets up to $6M on Big Tech before powerful House committee passes sweeping antitrust measures

 On June 18, Paul Pelosi, exercised his Alphabet call options giving him the right to buy 4,000 shares at a price of $1,200 apiece, or $4.8 million.
 The Alphabet call options were originally purchased on Feb.
 27, 2020.

-The transactions were disclosed in a filing released on Friday, July 2.
+The transactions were disclosed in a filing on Friday, July 2.

 FOOD AND BEVERAGE GIANTS SOUND INFLATION ALARM